AAA (video game industry)

-In the video game industry, AAA (pronounced and sometimes written triple-A) is an informal classification used to categorise games produced and distributed by a mid-sized or major publisher, which typically have higher development and marketing budgets than other tiers of games.
+In the video game industry, AAA (Triple-A) is a buzzword used to classify video games produced or distributed by a mid-sized or major publisher, which typically have higher development and marketing budgets than other tiers of games.
 In the mid-2010s, the term "AAA+" was used to describe AAA type games that generated additional revenue over time, in a similar fashion to massively multiplayer online games, by using games-as-a-service methods such as season passes and expansion packs.
 The similar construction "III" (Triple-I) has also been used to describe high-production-value games in the indie game industry.

 History

-The term "AAA" began to be used in the late 1990s, when a few development companies started using the expression at gaming conventions in the US.
-The term was borrowed from the credit industry's bond ratings, where "AAA" bonds represented the safest opportunity most likely to meet their financial goals.
+The term "AAA" began to be used in the late 1990s by game retailers attempting to gauge interest in upcoming titles.
+The term was likely borrowed from the credit industry's bond ratings, where "AAA" bonds represent the safest investment opportunity and are the most likely to meet their financial goals.